Don’t want to think about a pill every day? The ring may be your thing.

 5. The ring can fall out during sex, using a tampon, or even going #2.

-If your ring falls out, don’t worry, it’s no biggie.
+It's not an emergency if your ring falls out.
 “If this happens, just make sure you put it back in within 3 hours.
 If it happens continuously, it may mean you’re not inserting the ring properly,” says Dr. Gaither.

 Another note: There’s a chance that your partner may feel the ring during sex too.
 If the ring is bothering you during sex, Dr. Gaither says it’s OK to take it out during the deed—as long as you put it back in within that 3-hour window.